 The master bathroom (opens in new tab) is the place to relax at the end of a long day.
 The bath came with the house, but the walk-in shower was tucked in later, enabling a quicker wash-and-go in the morning.

-Steve McQueen casts an approving eye over the bathroom's luxe style from the hallway.
+Steve McQueen casts an approving eye over the modern bathroom's luxe style from the hallway.